UniversalDependencies/docs/_mt/index.md

 * UPOS PART is used for the following types:
   * *ma* (XPOS NEG)
   * XPOS FUT (*se*, *ħa*, *għad*) and XPOS PROG (*qed* and its variants)
-* The distinction between PRON and DET is syntactic: in addition to obvious candidates for DET-hood like XPOS DEF, PRON_DEM and PRON_DEM_DEF, those XPOS PRON occurring in complement to XPOS DEF are annotated as UPOS DET.
+* The distinction between PRON and DET is primarily semantic; consequently, only XPOS DEF and XPOS QUAN are considered DET in the UPOS sense.

 ### Features